Wholesale Jewelry: A Complete Guide for Brands, Retailers, and Private Label Growth

 Gemstones, Moissanite, and Lab-Grown Categories

 Stone selection is a major part of wholesale product planning.
 It affects pricing, target audience, setting techniques, and brand perception.
-For brands prioritizing responsible materials, it can also help to understand the sustainable journey of every gemstone jewelry from origin to finished piece.
+For brands prioritizing responsible materials, it can also help to understand the sustainable journey of every gemstone in your jewelry from origin to finished piece.

 Moissanite in Wholesale Jewelry